Skip to content

 Christmas Gingerbread Pancakes

 Rather than decorating just a gingerbread house this year, why not decorate gingerbread pancakes?
-This Christmas pancake recipe for kids is perfect to get the whole household involved in holiday cheer.
+This Christmas gingerbread pancakes recipe for kids is perfect to get the whole household involved in holiday cheer.

 Pancakes suffused with warm spices and molasses flavors are a surprisingly delicious twist on a breakfast standard.
 Using the same cookie cutter you use to make cookies, these gingerbread people are then decorated with cream cheese icing and fruit.
 These pancakes are so cute and so delicious that they may become a regular holiday breakfast tradition in your household.